david-istvan/ethereum-cloning-tse-replication-package/README.md

 A Docker image is maintained on [Docker Hub](https://hub.docker.com/repository/docker/faizank/nicad6).
 The tag prepared for this replication package can be obtained by running: `docker pull faizank/nicad6:TSE`.

-The following process assumes [docker](https://docs.docker.com/get-started/) is installed and working correctly.
+The following process assumes [docker](https://docs.docker.com/get-started/) is installed and working correctly, and the image is pulled.
+You can verify that image by issuing `docker images` from the terminal and see that there is an image named `faizank/nicad6` available in the list.

 1. Create a new folder `/systems/source-code` and move the corpus to this folder.
 2. Create a new folder `/output` to store the result of clone analysis.